hamzahmed05/DutchAuction/README.md

 If something needs to be sold, a price has to be found.
 Many systems have been created to facilitate price discovery: negotiations, order books, market research and even horoscopes.
 However, none are as effective at immediate price discovery as auctions.
 They are the way to facilitate the sale of anything – an artwork, a deed or a right – to the immediate market.

-Their simplicity, effectiveness and power have cemented auctions as a cornerstone of decentralized finance and one auction type is almost universally found among the largest decentralised finance applications: the Dutch Auction.
+Their simplicity, effectiveness and power have cemented auctions as a cornerstone of decentralized finance and one auction type is almost universally found among the largest decentralized finance applications: the Dutch Auction.
 The total duration is known before the auction has begun; it is incredibly effective at price discovery because of its completely transparent and predictable operation; it allows immediate delivery upon payment, and most importantly it allows for the fewest transactions for everybody: 1.
 Paid by the buyer.

 # The Project